lakshyadivekar24/Multi-Slot-Clipboard-Manager/README.md

 -  **GUI manager** → A small window to view, edit, and manage all slots visually.
 -  **Auto-start on boot** → Make the clipboard manager run automatically when your PC starts, so you don’t need to manually launch it every time.
 -  **Cloud sync (optional)** → Sync clipboard slots across devices.
+-  **Files and Media files** → You can Even Copy and Paste the Files and Media Files (Photo, Video, Documents etc.) Any sort of files.

   ---
 ## Installation